Old Oaken Bucket

 Sara Lee Corporation funded the plaque as part of its Discover Women's Sports Program.

-Purdue has won 16 of the 20 Barn Burner Trophy meetings, including the first three contests and 13 of the last 15.
-Indiana won the most-recent games, 62-61 in Bloomington on Feb.
-20, 2013.
+Purdue has won 17 of the 21 Barn Burner Trophy meetings - the first three contests and 14 of the last 16.
+Purdue won the most-recent game, 86-53 in West Lafayette on Jan.
+17, 2014.

 In the overall series, Indiana won 17 of the first 19 meetings from 1976 to 1986, but Purdue has turned the tables by winning 49 of the last 58 - including 9 of 10, 14 of 17, 20 of 24 and 29 of 34 - to take a 51-26 advantage through the 2013-14 season.

 The Golden Boot is on the line each time the Purdue and Indiana women's soccer teams meet.
 The Boilermakers hold a 10-2-2 advantage in their regular-season series with the Hoosiers through the 2013 season.

 After each victory, the winning team takes the trophy home and adds a letter to the chain attached to the gold-dipped soccer shoe.
 On each letter is engraved the date and score of the match it represents.
 The first letter on the chain is an "I," marking Indiana's overtime win in the inaugural meeting between the intrastate rivals in 1999.
 The next five letters are "P"s, denoting Purdue's five subsequent victories.
 In 2005, the teams battled to a 1-1 draw, keeping the Golden Boot Trophy in West Lafayette for a sixth consecutive year.
 The Boilermakers extended their unbeatek streak against Indiana to 15 before it was finally snapped in October 2012 with a loss in Bloomington.
 In the process, IU gained possession of the Golden Boot for the first time.